Events That Can Cause Trauma and Treatments That Can Help EMDR Therapy

 Part of the reactions to disturbing relived memories is the movements, especially when a person was physically affected during the traumatic episode.
 When triggered, the body can react in response to the associated memory.
 Body scans are used to identify physical trauma, but desensitization can be used to treat these conditions as well.

-After a successful EMDR session, the client should be able to sense triggers and not feel any emotional trauma or muscular tension.
+After a successful EMDR session, the client should be able to sense triggers and not feel any, or significantly less, emotional trauma or muscular tension.

 Other Options for Post-Traumatic Stress Recovery

-It is important that a client feels comfortable with his or her therapist.
+Just as with traditional talk therapy, it is important that a client feels comfortable with his or her therapist.
+Especially since difficult and disturbing memories will be brought to the surface, it is imperative that the room and the relationship feel safe.
 Should it be the case that the relationship between a client and therapist is poor, the EMDR therapy may not be successful.